flo-mic/secure-proxy/README.md

-# swag
+# Secure-Proxy

-Secure web application gateway based on nginx with integrated web application firewall, Let's Encrypt, fail2ban and a lot more 😉 It is designed as a pure reverse proxy which faces to the public internet.
+Secure-Proxy based on nginx with integrated web application firewall, Let's Encrypt, fail2ban, ClamAV upload scan and a lot more 😉.
+It is designed as a pure reverse proxy which faces to the public internet.
 It can also server static files which you place inside the foler `/config/www`.
-It has an integrated Lua support.
+It has an integrated Openresty Lua support.
 You can also use this internally but you will not be able to use Let's Encrypt as this requires a http challenge at the moment.
-The SWAG is designed to secure your application and the data you host on them.
-It comes with serval well known open source security features like fail2ban ip blocking etc.
+The proxy server is designed to secure your application and the data you host on them.
+It comes with serval well known open source security features like fail2ban ip blocking, ClamAV, etc.

 # Integrated features